A Dynamic Self-Evolving Extraction System: Introduction

 Despite progress in label-efficient and continual learning methods, updating IE systems in response to new data remains cumbersome.
 Self-training and bootstrapping approaches reduce annotation costs but typically rely on manually designed seed rules, confidence thresholds, and offline retraining cycles \citep{angeli2015bootstrapped,sarkhel2023self}.
 Domain-adaptive continual learning for LLMs aims to incrementally absorb new domain data without catastrophic forgetting, yet it generally assumes explicit training phases, access to model weights, and non-trivial engineering to maintain stability \citep{rostami2024continuous,kharrat2023cl_survey}.
 Frameworks that combine ontologies or knowledge bases with language models can improve robustness and interpretability \citep{salvador2025review}, but they are often pipeline-based and still depend on human-engineered schemas, rather than forming a simple, closed feedback loop in which using the extractor directly and continuously refines the underlying knowledge and, in turn, improves future extractions.

 In this work, we present DySECT---Dynamic Self-Evolving Extraction \& Curation Toolkit---a dynamic, self-improving extraction framework that directly addresses these limitations (Figure~\ref{fig:system-overview}).
+This idea is related to earlier work on continuously learning systems such as Never-Ending Language Learning (NELL) \cite{mitchell2018never}, which introduced the idea of continuously extracting and promoting knowledge into an evolving knowledge base through iterative learning over large-scale web data.

 Rather than relying on discrete retraining cycles, curated adaptation data, or access to model weights, our system improves simply through use.
 Each extraction call produces structured triples that are inserted into a self-evolving knowledge base (KB) equipped with probabilistic confidence modeling.
 The KB assigns reliability scores to stored triples based on source credibility and relation frequency, enabling it to maintain a continuously updated view of domain concepts without requiring explicit supervision or ontology curation.
 Crucially, this knowledge is then fed back into the extractor through prompt augmentation, KB-informed concept abstractions, and optionally synthetic data generation for lightweight fine-tuning.
 This closed-loop design allows the extractor to become increasingly domain-aware, consistent, and accurate over time, transforming extraction from a static prediction task into an iterative knowledge acquisition process.